 Believe it or not, customers will spend a total of 13 minutes in your store before they make their way out of the door.
 Although this may seem like a high waiting time, businesses around the world are still trying to improve this area of their operations and make great changes to ensure that no customer is ever disappointed with their service.

-13 minutes is a generous amount of time to be spend in a store with no interaction, so it’s important to make the most out of that potential business lead — and tailor your service accordingly.
+13 minutes is a generous amount of time to be spent in a store with no interaction, so it’s important to make the most out of that potential business lead — and tailor your service accordingly.

 Some businesses even reported a loss of 75% of their customers due to long waiting times, which could undoubtedly have negative financial implications.
 Customers that do not have an enjoyable experience with your business will not likely return.

 However, you can reduce waiting times across your business by adopting new queuing technologies.
 50% of people believe waiting in a queue is irritating, so if you’re not already looking to introduce such systems in place — you could face bigger problems as a business.

 Customer personalisation is another area that you should be looking at — telco specialist stores are already doing this.
 You should have an aim to deliver an efficient customer experience from the moment someone arrives at a store up until when they leave.
 Enhancing the customer experience is all about adopting new technologies that can streamline all processes across an organisation.

 You have a point of sales system already in place, but you need to know that it is working.
 You need to invest in a POS that has the ability to drive results and also give you greater visibility over your business inventory; it can often be hard to strike the perfect balance.